murray-coueslant/CMPT120-Project/README.md

 # CMPT120-Project
 Repository for the CMPT120 project.

-Running this project requires the module 'pyfiglet' in order for it to work correctly.
+Running this project requires the modules 'pyfiglet' and 'termcolor' in order for it to work correctly.